-In a recent article by Johnny C. Taylor from July 23, 2021 in the ChiefExcutive. net publication, Taylor states that, “More than 50% of all workers plan to look for a new job in 2021.”
-In addition, “Turnover costs U.S. companies over $223 Billion in the past five years.”
+In a recent article by Johnny C. Taylor from July 23, 2021 in the ChiefExcutive.net publication, Taylor states that, “More than 50% of all workers plan to look for a new job in 2021.”
+In addition, “Turnover costs U.S. companies over $223 billion in the past five years.”
 There is no hiding from the fact that turnover of employees is going to hit your business too.
-It could be that turnover may be as high as 30% per year in many businesses in the future.
+It could be that employee turnover may be as high as 30% per year in many businesses in the future.
 The fast food industry has dealt with this for years, but now much higher turnover rates may be hitting businesses that traditionally, like the power equipment industry, have been fairly low.

 Are you prepared?
-I can almost see your heart rate increasing and the sweat begin to develop on your brow as you ponder that kind of potential chaos in your businesses.
+I can almost see your heart rate increasing and the sweat beginning to develop on your brow as you ponder that kind of potential chaos in your businesses.
 HR was not something that most of us concerned ourselves with and our solution to keeping a key employee was to just pay them a little more money than they made before.
 In doing that, we were simply kicking the can down the road.

-Yes, financial compensation is important, but to most workers today, that is not necessarily at the top of their list, but is sometimes the easiest answer to give their employer as to why they are leaving.
-Usually compensation is ranked down the list a few places.
+Yes, financial compensation is important, but to most workers today, that is not necessarily at the top of their list but is sometimes the easiest answer to give their employer as to why they are leaving.
+Usually, compensation is ranked down the list a few places.
 Today’s workforce values things differently than our staff members from 20 years ago.

 So what are some of the “new values” that are becoming more important to the workers of today?